manuel-freire/ed/doc/01-ADTs.md

 # ADTs and modules

-Most programming languages include the concept of \emph{module} - a set of related data and operations that can be seen as a unit and which are accessed though a well defined interface.
+Most programming languages include the concept of \emph{module} - a set of related data and operations that can be seen as a unit and which are accessed through a well defined interface.
 The concept of module includes ADTs, so in general ADTs should be implemented as modules.

 In C++, this involves the \emph{declaration} of a class in a .h header file (e.g. \emph{date.h}), and its \emph{implementation} in an associated .cpp file (e.g. \emph{date.cpp}):